-In the general ledger, the cash account will have a credit balance when there is negative balance in the bank account.
-The negative balance will not appear as a negative asset but it will instead show as a short-term liability as an overdraft is considered a short-term loan.
+In the general ledger, the cash account will have a credit balance when there is a negative balance in the bank account.
+The negative balance will not appear as a negative asset, but it will instead show as a short-term liability as an overdraft is considered a short-term loan.
 The overdraft will also be included in the cash section as an asset on the Balance Sheet.
-The overdraft, like any other loan, will also appear in the Cash Flow Statement as an increase in cash flow from financing activities.
-Conversely, the repayment of the overdraft will decrease the short-term liability and appear as decrease in cash flow from financing activities.
+Like any other loan, the overdraft will also appear in the Cash Flow Statement as an increase in cash flow from financing activities.
+Conversely, the repayment of the overdraft will decrease the short-term liability and appear as a decrease in cash flow from financing activities.

 The interests and fees charged by the bank will be recorded as an expense on the P&L and reduce net income and shareholder equity through the retained earnings section on the Balance Sheet,

-Finally, when a guarantee is provided to a bank on the overdraft facility of another company, the guarantor will typically report as a contingent liability section in the footnotes to its financial statements.
+Finally, when a guarantee is provided to a bank on the overdraft facility of another company, the guarantor will typically report as a contingent liability section in the footnotes of its financial statements.